2Printer Settings

 Default: Center

-Align page or image to a side of a sheet of paper horizontally.
+Align the page or image to a side of a sheet of paper horizontally.
 Possible values:

 • Left